• Skip to main content

 2-Print one copy of the student pages, and put them in sheet protectors.
 Store in a binder.
 This way the assessment is ready whenever you need it!

-3- After you’ve assessed all your students, write their names and scores on the Decoding Assessment Summary page.
-You can use this data to form your differentiated, needs-based small groups (we’ll get to that in a future post in this series).
+3- After you’ve assessed your students, write their names and scores on the Decoding Assessment Summary page.
+You can use this data to decide where to focus in intervention OR to help you form your differentiated, needs-based small groups for Tier 1 instruction (contrary to popular belief, Tier 1 phonics instruction does not have to be delivered to the whole class).

 Join thousands of happy educators!